mbarkhau/bumpver/CONTRIBUTING.md

     developers and admins.

-The choices made here are intended to make it easy to start new projects by reducing the burdon of project setup to a minimum.
+The choices made here are intended to make it easy to start new projects by reducing the burden of project setup to a minimum.

 ## Project Layout